devopsysadmin/ansible-bundle/README.md

 # Prerequisites

-- Ansible >= 2.0
+- Ansible.
+Any version.

 # Execution

-The most basic usage is running `ansible-bundle` with no parameters.
-This will download bundles found on `site.yml` and its include files.
+The most basic usage is running `ansible-bundle FILENAME`.
+This will download bundles found on `FILENAME` and its include files.

 # Parameters